johnbayko/hicp/docs/python_hicp.rst

       ('Bonjour-Hi', 'fr', 'ca'),  # Regional variation.
     ] )

-A ``TextGroup`` object holds a set of texts with the same meaning, for different groups and subgroups.
-It's created with a list of tuples, each field containing:
+A ``TextSelector`` object holds a set of texts with the same meaning, for different groups and subgroups.
+It's created with a list of tuples, each field
+containing:

 - The text for the given group and subgroup.